eric15342335/comp2113-engg1340-group-project/README.md

 ./stocksim
 ```

-To ensure an optimal gaming experience, follow these steps before running the game:
+To ensure an optimal gaming experience, please adopt the following recommendations before running the game:

 ### Terminal Size